Step 5: going to court

 If you’re not happy with the court’s decision

-You might be able to appeal - you’ll need to do this within 21 days of the court’s decision and pay a fee.
+You might be able to appeal - you’ll need to do this within 21 days of the court’s decision.
+You’ll also have to pay a fee.

 The appeal will only be considered if the judge made a legal mistake.
 You can’t usually introduce new evidence.